achintya96/AsiansBreaker/README.md

 # AsiansBreaker

-Enter teams, rounds and breaking teams- will show you a list of all outcomes all possible breaks.
+Enter teams, rounds and breaking teams- will show you a list of all outcomes and all possible breaks.
 Results in a list(array) in ascending order, with numbers denoting number of wins.

 Run pdtabcheck.py